• Most pics from Sea Eagle and KXone and BIC

 • Slider discussion on French forum

 As predicted in IK Construction a few years ago, before long someone was going to find a way of making an IK entirely from drop-stitch panels.
 It seems Sea Eagle in the US and KXone and Airkajak of Germany and Bic Yakkair Full HP2 in France are among the first to do just that, with three-chamber DS IKs made entirely from Selytech DS fabric developed by Woosung in South Korea.
 Woosung is the world’s biggest manufacturer of IKs and sell their own boats as Zebec Pro (Z-Pro).
 The products are actually manufactured just over the Yellow Sea in Shandong, China.
 Allroundmarin (right) out of Austria is another inflatable watercraft producer who is bringing in almost certainly the same Chinese-made DS IKs re-branded under their name.

 A fully drop-stitch (DS) IK is made of three flat panels which each run at least three times the pressure of a regular tubed IK.
 This gives the boat the rigidity (if not the streamlined form) of a hardshell, while retaining an IK’s light weight and roll-up portability.
 Full description of DS here or keep reading.
 In a way, DS IKs resemble a simple, self-assembled three-board canoe, as shown right, rather than a bloated IK-like RIB, like the Bombard (top left).

 DS IKs started with easy-to-make drop-stitch floors (derived from iSUP boards) but with regular round side tubes.
-Some floors were a removable option (Advanced Elements), on others the floor was integrated (Sea Eagle 385).
+Some floors were a removable option (Advanced Elements), on others the floor is integrated (Sea Eagle 385).
 The boats here are the first generation to be made entirely of DS panels.
 See image right for the three types of IK: tubed; DS floor; fully DS.

 Sea Eagle’s tandem 473RL RazorLite and the two larger Kxone Sliders and the Yakkair Full HP are a slick and lean trio of bladderless (non-envelope) boats that might well be fast IKs.
 And setting aside the fun element of speed, a fast IK is an efficient and safe IK on which you can range further or retreat quicker if conditions change.